 - Reduced blood circulation to the brain

-- Car accidents resulting in damage to the joints and ligaments throughout the spine
+- Vehicular accidents causing harm to the spine’s joints and ligaments

-- Problems hearing, like ringing ears, especially in one ear
+- Auditory problems, like tinnitus, particularly in one ear

-If you or someone you know is experiencing vertigo or dizziness, call our team at Meridian Integrative Wellness to schedule a consultation.
+If you or someone you know is grappling with symptoms of vertigo or dizziness, don’t hesitate to contact our team at Meridian Integrative Wellness for a consultation.